 The Cabinet Papers related to the work of these groups has been proactively released here.

-The government is improving its support for survivors of abuse in care while a new independent redress system is being designed.
+The government is working on three projects to improve support for survivors of abuse in care while a new independent redress system is being designed:

 Work is also underway on preparing a national apology to abuse in care survivors.

 This work is being coordinated by the Crown Response Unit and guided by previous engagement with survivors, including the views of hundreds of survivors that informed the Abuse in Care Royal Commission of Inquiry’s interim report on redress(external link), released in December 2021.
 Additional advice and guidance from survivors, experts and others will also be sought.